LimePoint/opschain-docs/docs/reference/concepts/actions.md

 end
 ```

+_Notes:_

-_Note: the `action_methods` keyword will expose each controller method supplied to it as an action on the resource._
+1. _The `action_methods` keyword will expose each controller method supplied to it as an action on the resource._
+2. _If you would like to provide descriptions for your controller actions, the array supplied to the `action_methods` keyword can include a [Ruby hash](https://ruby-doc.org/core-2.7.0/Hash.html) for each method.
+E.g. `action_methods: [{ name: :report_weather, description: 'Output how the weather looks in the city' }]`.
+3. _If your controller contains multiple actions, `action_methods:` can be supplied a mixture of actions with and without descriptions as required.
+E.g. `action_methods: [{ name: :report_weather, description: 'Output how the weather looks in the city' }, :action_without_description]`_

 Resources created from this `city` resource type would have the same actions (and same action output) as those created from the earlier type definition.